w3labkr/ipynb/README.md

-# Web Crawler
+# Web Scraper
-An easy-to-use web crawler on juypiter notebook.
+An easy-to-use web scraper on juypiter notebook.

 ## Installation